Edgarware/Threshold-Skin/README.md

 In Steam go to Settings > Interface > and choose Threshold from the list of skins

 Restart Steam and enjoy!

-## TODO
-* OSX/Linux support
-  * Works fine on Linux but Segoe UI renders too large.
-In the process of fixing font-sizes.
-  * OSX support untested, likely in similar situation to Linux.